-BC Healthy Communities (BCHC) is a province-wide not-for-profit organization that facilitates the ongoing development of healthy, thriving and resilient communities.
+BC Healthy Communities Society (BCHC) is a province-wide not-for-profit organization that facilitates the ongoing development of healthy, thriving and resilient communities.

 Launched in the Fall of 2005, BCHC's Central Office is located in the Dock Centre for Social Impact in Victoria, BC.
-We also have a dedicated team of staff and associates who work from satellite offices throughout the province.

 To promote the Healthy Communities Approach, offering a shared platform for dialogue, collaboration, learning and action